Farhan Akhtar: Acting and singing

 In 2016, Akhtar played the lead role of an Anti-Terrorism Squad officer in Bejoy Nambiar's Wazir.
 It was his first action role as an actor, and for which he went through intense physical training and put on eight kilograms of weight.
 Raja Sen in his review called him "pretty good [..] in the initial portions, but his performance starts to unravel once the film hits hysterical gear and he is required to do more than frown."
 Akhtar also sang the duet "Atrangi Yaari" with Amitabh Bachchan for the flm.
 The film emerged as a box-office success.
 Akhtar's final release of the year was the rock musical drama Rock On 2, a sequel to Rock On!!
 (2008).
 He reprised his role of Aditya Shroff, the lead singer of his band.
 The film was Akhtar's attempt to bring Northeast India into popular culture.

 In 2017, Akhtar essayed the role of a Dawood Ibrahim-alike mafia don Maqsood in Daddy, co-starring Arjun Rampal.
 His next release was the prison drama Lucknow Central, co-starring Diana Penty, Gippy Grewal and Deepak Dobriyal.
 The film was about a prison escape drama planned by a group of prisoners who also form a music band and was inspired by a real incident.
 Lucknow Central was released on 15 September 2017 and met with mixed reviews and low financial returns.

 Akhtar's next release, the biographical drama The Sky Is Pink (2019), co-starring Priyanka Chopra, Zaira Wasim and Rohit Saraf, premiered at the Toronto International Film Festival and received a 15-minute standing ovation from the audience at the Roy Thomson Hall.
 The film received widespread critical acclaim, but failed to do well commercially.
 Akhtar received training for boxing for his next release Toofan, a sports drama, directed by Rakeysh Omprakash Mehra, which premiered on 21 May 2021 on Amazon Prime Video.

+In February 2026 it was announced he would portray musician Ravi Shankar in The Beatles – A Four-Film Cinematic Event, a biographical film series about the Beatles directed by Sam Mendes.